zhangzhizhongz3/CppPrimer/ch06/README.md

 No.

-> A constexpr function is defined like any other function but must meet certain restrictions: The **return type** and **the type of each parameter** in a must be a literal type
+> A constexpr function is defined like any other function but must meet certain restrictions: The **return type** and **the type of each parameter** must be a literal type

 But `std::string`(parameter of `isShorter`) is not a literal type.